worker000000/bio_pipeline/README.md

-# pipeline to run bioinformatic
+# my work tools to run bioinfomatic pipeline

-paralize procedure of same name in a pipeline
+please see the demo.py to have a basic understanding of pipeline